 04 of 10

-That’s right.
-Yet another option to party at the Seattle Center.
-EMP hosts one of Seattle’s largest parties with four areas of live entertainment, three performance stages, VIP areas, more than 20 bars, and a special singles cocktail hour before the party.
-If you're a go big or go home kind of person, this is the party for you.
+Yet another option at the Seattle Center is INDULGENCE New Year's Eve Bash at MoPOP (Museum of Popular Culture), one of the largest parties of the year.
+Offering four areas of live entertainment, three performance stages, VIP areas, more than 20 bars, and a special singles cocktail hour before the party, this event has something for everyone.

 05 of 10

-There’s a countdown to the New Year every hour at Seattle Children’s Museum, making this perfect if you want the kids in bed well before midnight!
+If you've got young children, chances are the party scene is not for you, but maybe you want to start a tradition of celebrating the New Year.
+There’s a countdown to the New Year every hour at Seattle Children’s Museum, making this perfect if you need to work around naps or want the kids in bed well before midnight!
 Each countdown coincides with whatever part of the world is hitting midnight that hour.
 Kids and families will also get to learn about New Year’s traditions from around the world as they toast with apple juice.

 06 of 10